 - Published on Monday, 22 September 2014 13:47

 It's that time of year to celebrate the fall harvest!
 Come out to the Campus Farm on Sunday, October 5th, between 1 and 5pm for food, music, farm tours and fun!
 This year at the Festival we'll be enjoying seasonal foods and local music by the likes of Magdalen Fossum, Abigail Stauffer and The Appleseed Collective's dynamic duo, the Time Travelers!
-Free buses will be running between the Rackham Building and the Campus Farm on a loop throughout the event, and there is also parking available at the farm.
+Free buses will be running between the Rackham Building and the Campus Farm on an hourly loop throughout the event, departing Rackham on the 45's from 12:45pm on, and departing Matthaei on the 15's until 5:15pm.
+There is also parking available at the farm.
 Proceeds from the event will benefit the innovative work of UMSFP's member groups.
 Donations can be made before the event via the "Giving" tab on our website, as well as in person at the festival.

 - Published on Saturday, 01 June 2013 16:51